ckw017/ckw017.github.io/_posts/2025-9-16-Berghain.md

 In practice this strategy fills the venue and meets the requirements in an average of ≈892 rejections.
 Can we do better?
 For example, is there a way to programmatically generate an optimal set of reject/accept "policies" that we can follow at any given point in the game?
-It turns out we can do this using [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming).
-Our goal is to find a function:
+It turns out this problem is a good candidate for [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) where the goal is to optimize a function:

 `policy(space, need_w, need_y) -> {accept}`